CCTEVP/RadioWSServer/documents/DOCS-AUTHENTICATION.md

 ## Overview

 The `/docs` API documentation endpoint is protected with email/password authentication to prevent unauthorized access.
+Credentials are stored as SHA-256 hashes for security.

 ## Default Credentials (Development)